Carlos Cabrera: World Wrestling Federation/WWE (1993–2022)

 When the brand-exclusive pay-per-view concept ended in 2007, the announce teams of all three brands were placed at ringside for all PPV events.
-Beginning in 2009, a single three-man announce team, composed of announcers from the two current brands, was designated for pay-per-views.
+Beginning in 2009, a single three-man announce team, composed of announcers from the two active brands, was designated for pay-per-views.
 Cabrera and Savinovich returned to ringside for PPVs at The 25th Anniversary of WrestleMania in 2009.
 However, they were not reinstated full-time until WrestleMania XXVI in 2010.
 In October 2011, Savinovich left WWE and Marcelo Rodríguez became the permanent Spanish color commentator and co-host of WWE En Español.
 Also in October 2011, Cabrera and Rodríguez were at ringside for the tapings of Raw and SmackDown in Mexico City, Mexico.
 During the SmackDown tapings, Cabrera took part in a WWE.com exclusive in-ring segment where he helped translate Triple H's dialect to the audience as they announced Mil Máscaras as the first inductee to the WWE Hall of Fame class of 2012.

-In TLC: Tables, Ladders and Chairs (2012), the 3MB tag team (Heath Slater, Jinder Mahal, and Drew McIntyre) started to mock Carlos and Marcelo in a racist way (Kayfabe), including an attack to Ricardo Rodriguez, only to begin a feud with Alberto Del Rio, signalling a face turn for the Mexican duo.
+In TLC: Tables, Ladders and Chairs (2012), the 3MB tag team (Heath Slater, Jinder Mahal, and Drew McIntyre) began mocking Cabrera and Marcelo Rodriguez in a racist way (kayfabe), including an attack to Ricardo Rodriguez, only to begin a feud with Alberto Del Rio, signalling a face turn for the Mexican duo.

-Carlos Cabrera had called every WrestleMania as a member of the Spanish broadcast team since WrestleMania X with Ed Trucco, with Hugo Savinovich from WrestleMania XI until WrestleMania XXVII and with Marcelo Rodriguez since WrestleMania XXVIII until 2021.
+Cabrera called every WrestleMania as a member of the Spanish broadcast team from WrestleMania X with Ed Trucco, then from WrestleMania XI to WrestleMania XXVII with Hugo Savinovich, and from WrestleMania XXVIII to 2021 with Marcelo Rodriguez.

 On February 17, 2022, Cabrera was released from the WWE, after nearly 30 years of working for the company.
-Two days later, Cabrera would debut at Rey de Reyes for Lucha Libre AAA Worldwide along his long-time partner Hugo Savinovich and José Manuel Guillén.
+Two days later, Cabrera made his debut for Lucha Libre AAA Worldwide at Rey de Reyes alongside his longtime partner Hugo Savinovich and José Manuel Guillén.

 All Elite Wrestling (2024–present)

-During the April 17, 2024, broadcast of AEW Dynamite it was announced Cabrera had signed with All Elite Wrestling.
+During the April 17, 2024, broadcast of AEW Dynamite, it was announced that Cabrera had signed with All Elite Wrestling.